BBlueCoder/Cloud-Castle-API/README.md

 # Cloud-Castle-API
-A REST-API that stores and retrieves data from a Postgress database.
+A REST-API that stores files on server and save its data on a Postgress database.
 Built using `Express.js` framework.

 ## API Reference